polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 - `Pallet` - the pallet being upgraded
 - `Weight` - the runtime's [`RuntimeDbWeight`](https://paritytech.github.io/polkadot-sdk/master/frame_support/weights/struct.RuntimeDbWeight.html){target=\_blank} implementation

-Let's examine a migration example that transforms a simple `StorageValue` storing a `u32` into a more complex structure that tracks both current and previous values using the `CurrentAndPreviousValue` struct:
+Examine the following migration example that transforms a simple `StorageValue` storing a `u32` into a more complex structure that tracks both current and previous values using the `CurrentAndPreviousValue` struct:

 - Old `StorageValue` format:
 ```rust